-These are the types of bug sprays that will protect you from Zika.
+These are the types of bug sprays that will protect you from bites.

 Picking up a few bug bites used to be one of summer’s rites of passage.
-It’s not so innocent these days: shielding yourself from ticks and mosquitoes is just as important as wearing sunscreen.
-“People used to hate to wear [insect] repellent, or say, ‘Oh, I don’t care about getting bitten,’” says Walter S. Leal, PhD, a chemical ecologist and professor of entomology at the University of California, Davis.
-Now, many experts warn that mosquitoes carrying the Zika virus may reach certain parts of the United States.
-Plus, West Nile has been reported in all 48 continental states.
-What's more, it's not just mosquitoes we need to be guarding against; ticks are a concern, too.
-The Centers for Disease Control and Prevention estimates Lyme disease rates have been rising steadily for at least three decades, and ticks can also carry other potentially fatal diseases.
+But actually, shielding yourself from ticks and mosquitoes is just as important as wearing sunscreen.
+“People used to hate to wear [insect] repellent, or say, ‘Oh, I don’t care about getting bitten,’” says Walter S. Leal, Ph.D., a chemical ecologist and professor of entomology at the University of California, Davis.
+While it’s hard to determine why mosquitos decide to bite some people and not others, using a mosquito repellent can effectively lower your bite tally this summer and also keep you safe from the diseases they carry, including Zika virus, West Nile virus, malaria, Chikungunya virus, and dengue.
+Some will also shield you from other disease-carrying insects like ticks, which transmit Lyme’s Disease.

 Keep your eyes peeled for EPA registration